alshedivat/al-folio/_posts/2022-08-04-aatseel-search.md

 We are very much interested in a diverse range of topics and welcome all contributions.

 Please consider applying and feel free to reach out if you have any questions!
-The deadline for abstract submission is August 15th.
+The deadline for abstract submission is **August 15th**.
 You can sublit your abstract via the AATSEEL [website](https://www.aatseel.org/cfp_main).